" "

 The following tables show a selection of unlimited Home Ultrafast (NBN 1000) plans on Canstar Blue’s database listed in order of standard monthly cost, from lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

-What to look for in a gaming internet plan
+What to look for in the best gaming internet plans

 Low latency or ‘ping’ times

-At the end of the day, the internet is basically sending packets of data from the end user to the server and back again and online gaming requires this to happen faster than your everyday internet user may need.
+At the end of the day, the internet is basically sending packets of data from the end user to the server and back again.
+Online gaming requires this to happen faster than your everyday internet user may need.
 In gaming this could be the difference between winning and losing!
 Things that affect ping time are:

 • Your distance to the server: Your home may be in Brisbane, but your internet provider may route traffic through Sydney, for example.
 This may result in a slower ping time, and it will take longer for your online gaming movements to register on-screen (i.e. lag).

-• Cheaper providers: They often route traffic through one city only – however other providers can route traffic through most capital cities.
+• Cheaper providers: Some providers may only route traffic through one city only – however other providers can route traffic through most capital cities.

 • More users: Having more users on the one connection can also dramatically worsen ping scores.

 A better ping score is more important than broadband speed.
 Ping scores are highly variable, and as such are not as readily advertised by providers.
-Unfortunately, you can’t really know if you have a good or poor ping score before you sign up to an internet plan, so you may want to sign up to a month-to-month internet plan to see what your service is like so you can easily switch if you’re disappointed.
+Unfortunately, you can’t really know if you have a good or poor ping score before you sign up to an internet plan.
+You may want sign up to a month-to-month internet plan to see what your service is like first, so you can easily switch if you’re disappointed.

 Distance from the exchange